AlexandraPosa/model-fingerprinting-attacks/README.md

 1. **Pruning Attack on the Embedded Layer**:
 One of the pivotal evaluations entails a pruning attack strategically directed at the embedded layer within the deep neural network.
-Pruning is a technique used to reduce the model's size by removing less significant connections or weights.
+Pruning is a technique used to reduce the model's size by removing less significant weights.
-By subjecting the embedded layer to a pruning attack, the project seeks to assess whether the fingerprint remains intact and resilient even when the model undergoes compression or simplification.
+By subjecting the embedded layer to a pruning attack, the project seeks to assess whether the fingerprint remains intact and resilient even when the model undergoes compression.
 This evaluation sheds light on the robustness of the embedded information under conditions where model size optimization is essential.

 2. **Model Quantization Procedure**: